 \subsection{Evaluation Agent for Feedback Generation}

-Given a proposition and an initial counterargument draft, the evaluation agent first provide feedback on improving the counterargument.
-First, a valid counterargument should posses an opposing stance compared with the original proposition, and hence we leverage the same NLI model as in the reasoning generation to compute the relationship class $s_{arg}$ between the proposition and the counterargument.
-This result will be used in later step if the predicted label does not correspond to \textsc{"contradiction"}.
+Given a proposition and an initial counterargument draft, the evaluation agent first provides feedback on improving the counterargument.
+First, a valid counterargument should possess an opposing stance compared with the original proposition, and hence we leverage the same NLI model as in the reasoning generation to compute the relationship class $s_{arg}$ between the proposition and the counterargument.
+This result will be used in later steps if the predicted label does not correspond to \textsc{"contradiction"}.

 Furthermore, we leverage $\mathcal{M}$ to assess the counterargument draft and generate feedback.
-The evaluation criteria for counterargument includes aspects of \textbf{relevance}, \textbf{logical consistency}, \textbf{coherence of structure} and \textbf{persuasion}.
+The evaluation criteria for counterargument include aspects of \textbf{relevance}, \textbf{logical consistency}, \textbf{coherence of structure}, and \textbf{persuasion}.
+These elements are fundamental aspects for constructing a solid argument.
+In future work, we plan to explore the integration of additional aspects into the refinement module.
 The detailed prompts can be found in the Appendix~\ref{sec:detail_prompts}.